 - When a match is made, the objects will consolidate to the location in which the final object was played.
 Use this knowledge to ensure that the newly created object will be in a good position to facilitate further matchmaking.
 E.g., when you place your third Grass to make a Bush, try to do it such that the new Bush is adjacent to a second Bush.
 Then you can place or create a third Bush adjacent to the first two and make a Tree!

-- Place objects such that they will barricade off a little pen in which Bears can wander without interfering with the rest of your town.
+- Consider placing objects such that they will barricade off a little pen in which you can place any Bears you get.
+Then the Bears can be left to wander around the pen without interfering with the rest of your town-building efforts.

 - The game doesn't purposely give you the object you need.
 It also doesn't purposely withhold the object you need.
 It doesn't cheat for you or against you!